 5: Beauty and the Beast (2014)

 Only recently did I watch this two-part miniseries, it’s a foreign production with a cast I don’t recognize.
-I take serious issue with some of its toxic relationship (this one seems worse than any I’ve seen), I don’t regret watching this.
-It has its good qualities, and I like to believe, no matter what, that its more realistic approach to telling this story will leave its characters in a healthy, “good” place as they begin a bright future.
+I take serious issue with some of its relationship (this one seems worse than any I’ve seen) elements, and still I don’t regret watching this.
+(And while I did have the word “toxic” here, I detest that buzzy word because I think it’s tagged on things when it shouldn’t be.)
+This has its good qualities, and I like to believe, no matter what, that its more realistic approach to telling this story will leave its characters in a healthy, “good” place as they begin a bright future.
 Find digitally on Amazon Video

 6: Beauty and the Beast (2017)